goblindegook/goblindegook.com/content/page/colophon.md

 {{< small-caps >}}goblindegook{{< /small-caps >}} is set in [Alegreya], a typeface designed by Juan Pablo del Peral that takes inspiration from calligraphy to provide freshness and dynamism to long texts.

-Post metadata, form elements and the sidebar use [Fira Sans][Fira], designed by Erik Spiekermann in collaboration with Ralph Carrois.
+Post metadata and UI elements use [Fira Sans][Fira], designed by Erik Spiekermann in collaboration with Ralph Carrois.
 It's used as the system font on Firefox OS and aims to maximise legibility on a wide variety of screens.

 Code excerpts use Nikita Prokopov's [Fira Code], a variant of [Fira Mono][Fira] by Spiekermann and Carrois with added programming ligatures for common multi-character combinations.
-Boasting a crisp, supremely legible Light variant at lower point ranges, Fira Code is one of my favourite fonts on coding and terminal applications.
+Boasting a crisp, supremely legible light variant at lower point ranges, Fira Code is one of my favourite fonts on coding and terminal applications.

 [Alegreya]: http://www.huertatipografica.com/en/fonts/alegreya-ht-pro
 [Fira]: https://mozilla.github.io/Fira/